This article has links to products and services we love, which we may make commission from.

 Just two minutes’ walk from your yurt is the ‘loo with a view’!

-It’s a composting toilet which means there is no running water down the toilet, you use sawdust to cover up.
+It’s a composting toilet, which means there is no running water down the toilet; you cover it with sawdust.

-The walk to the toilet really isn’t bad since you have a canopy of stars above to look at after nightfall.
+The walk to the toilet isn’t bad, especially since, after nightfall, you can admire the canopy of stars above you.

 Marthrown of Mabie is in the same region as the Galloway International Dark Sky Park.